 Stockspot review: Fees

 Stockspot charge fees on a sliding scale depending on your membership tier, which in turn depends on the value of your Stockspot investments.
 Basically, the more you have invested with stockspot, the cheaper the management fee becomes.
+These fees do not include the management fees of the underlying ETFs, which get automatically deducted from those ETFs returns, so its worth looking closely into those.

 |Amount Invested||Membership Tier||Fee|